 Expats headed to Rotterdam will be pleased to know that accommodation in the city offers excellent value for money.
-Rent is significantly cheaper than in other major cities like Amsterdam and The Hague and makes for a more attractive cost of living.
-Demand is high, however, and rental prices are rising, so it's best for expats to be prepared to act quickly in case they spot a place they like at a reasonable price.
+Rent is significantly cheaper than in other major cities such as Amsterdam and The Hague and makes for a more attractive cost of living.
+Demand is high though, and rental prices are rising, so it's best for expats to act quickly when they find something suitable.

 Types of accommodation in Rotterdam

-Rotterdam is famous for its exciting modern architecture, and housing is no exception.
+Rotterdam is famous for its exciting modern architecture, and this applies to the city's housing, too.
 From unique designs and architectural landmarks such as the quirky 'cube houses' and buzzing Markthal, to towering apartment blocks and traditional Dutch rowhouses, expats are sure to find something they like.

 Expats such as international students on a budget generally opt for house or flat shares in Rotterdam.
 This involves sharing kitchen facilities and a living room space among multiple tenants but having a private bedroom.